stevelab1/Console-Finances/README.md

 ## Overview

-The brief was to create code for analyzing the financial records of a company based on a provided financial dataset.
+This project contains code for analyzing the financial records of a company based on a provided financial dataset.

 ## Steps